 Communicating expectations and changes with your clients is definitely one of the more difficult parts of working with clients.
 It takes time to get right and you have to start from scratch with each new client.

 Efficient client communication becomes even more difficult as you work with dozens of clients at the same time.
-If you’re interested in learning more about how to use Atarim as a Web Agency, check out this post where we showcase 4 unique ways agencies and freelancers can use Atarim with clients…
+If you’re interested in learning more about how to use Atarim, check out this post where we showcase 4 unique ways agencies and freelancers can use Atarim with clients…